 AHRQ's EvidenceNOW: Managing Unhealthy Alcohol Use Initiative launched in October 2019 to provide external support to primary care practices to help them implement evidence shown to improve management of unhealthy alcohol use.
 AHRQ awarded 3-year grants to six institutions across the country.
 The grantees are disseminating and implementing into primary care practices evidence-based approaches to improve the use of screening for unhealthy alcohol use, brief intervention for those at risk, and medication therapy for alcohol use disorder.

-Together, the grantees are expected to work with more than 700 primary care practices to implement evidence-based approaches shown to improve management of unhealthy alcohol use.
+Together, the grantees are expected to work with primary care practices across the country to implement evidence-based approaches shown to improve management of unhealthy alcohol use.
 Each of the grantees will evaluate their respective dissemination and implementation efforts, and an external evaluator will conduct a cross-grantee evaluation.
 Grantees receive support from AHRQ through a resource center and participation in a learning community.

 To date, this new initiative has produced an:

 - Environmental Scan of Unhealthy Alcohol Tools and Resources: A collection of tools and resources for managing unhealthy alcohol use in primary care intended for use by providers, organizational leadership, other team members, and patients.
 The tools and resources in the collection were initially identified via subject matter experts and methodical searches of the published and grey literature, as well as targeted searches for specific kinds of tools.